-If financial abundance is your goal, you’re likely to get the best results if you combine your favorite Law of Attraction techniques with a concrete plan that focuses on practical transformations.
+If financial freedom and abundance is your goal, you’re likely to get the best results if you combine your favorite Law of Attraction techniques with a concrete plan that focuses on practical transformations.

-This 30-step path helps you see money in a more positive and productive light and teaches you to strategize in a way that supports long-term financial wellness.
+This 30-step path to financial freedom and abundance helps you see money in a more positive and productive light and teaches you to strategize in a way that supports long-term financial freedom.

-Let’s start by looking at how you can make the first 15 days an inspiring success!
+Let’s start by looking at how you can make these 30 steps into an inspiring success!

 If you see something wrong with your credit report, file a dispute and include the relevant documents.
 Your claim should be investigated within a month, and you’ll get the details of the result as well as a new copy of your report if it has changed.

 Build an accurate image of what you’ll have in the future by drawing a map of how your income will change over time.
 Write down specific goals and timeframes to make your path concrete.

 Visualize the desired improvements in your head, and allow yourself to feel the pride and excitement that comes with abundance.
 Aim to do this for 5-10 minutes every day.

 Evaluate your current debt, and if it’s significant then make debt payoff a priority.
 Figure out how much you can pay back, and when; even this act will give you a sense of productivity and accountability for what you owe.

 Write down a list of needs and wants (e.g. buying a car, taking a vacation, getting rid of debt), classify them (i.e. as a need or a want), and then rank them in terms of importance.
 This will help to set financial goals at a later stage.

 All throughout your financial wellness journey, focus on goals that are S.M.A.R.T.; specific, measurable, achievable, rewarding, and trackable.